Historical Football Kits

 Rarely out of the bottom six, St Bernard’s narrowly avoided relegation to the oblivion that was the new Division Three.
 In 1938 they reached the semi-final stage of the Scottish Cup only to lose to fellow Second Division side East Fife in a second replay.
 (East Fife went on to become the only Second Division side to have won the Scottish Cup.)

 In 1939, The Scottish League closed down with the outbreak of the Second World War.
-In 1943 one of the club’s directors, a coal merchant called Cooper died and his executors demanded the return of the money he had loaned the club.
+In 1943 the club suffered a financial crisis.
 With no source of income or capital, St Bernard’s had no alternative but to sell off their remaining assets and the club ceased to exist.

 Based on articles by John Byrne available on the The Scottish Football Historians Association website.